mikandi/sdch-tools/README.md

 ## Compatibility

 These example programs work on recent OS X and CentOS.
 In theory, all of these scripts and programs can run on windows, although it will be necessary to convert the BASH scripts to bat scripts.
 We welcome any pull requests for system compatibility, other interesting test metrics, or other methods of creating the dictionary.
 In particular, handling the javascript as well as the CSS may result in additional savings.

+If you have problems running these programs, particularly in the setup of the `vcdiff` and `fzip` binaries, make sure that you have the basic development tools setup on your system.
+For example, `yum groupinstall "Development Tools"` on CentOS.

 [![ghit.me](https://ghit.me/badge.svg?repo=mikandi/sdch-tools)](https://ghit.me/repo/mikandi/sdch-tools)